oracle/node-oracledb/doc/api.md

 Number privilege
 ```

-The privilege to use when establishing the connection to the database.
+The privilege to use when establishing connection to the database.
 This
 optional property should be one of the
 [privileged connection constants](#oracledbconstantsprivilege).

+Note only non-pooled connections can be privileged.

+See the [Database Administrators Guide][90] for information on
+administrative privileges.

 ```
 Boolean externalAuth